nagasriramnani/Clustering-challenge/README.md

 3. **Exploratory Data Analysis (EDA):** Perform EDA to understand the distribution of the data and possibly reduce dimensionality for visualization.

-4. **Clustering:** Apply unsupervised machine learning algorithms like K-means, DBSCAN, or hierarchical clustering to segment the data.
+4. **Clustering:** Apply unsupervised machine learning algorithms like K-means, DBSCAN to segment the data.

 5. **Evaluation:** Evaluate the clusters using metrics like silhouette score or Davies-Bouldin index to assess the performance of the algorithm.